Abi Summers

 an open library where you take give and take books for free

 The second place I went to was Suze-la-Rousse to visit the château.
 There are so many châteaux in this region!
 It took about an hour to visit the château, they had a lot of things related to the history of wine, which makes sense because there’s a university of wine here!
+While cycling, you really get to appreciate just how many vineyards there are in this area.
 There were a lot of things translated into other languages (at least in English, German, Spanish and Dutch).
 It cost 6€ to get in, but your ticket gets you discount on two other châteaux, Grignan and Montélimar as they’re part of the châteaux de la Drôme.

 the château at Suze-la-Rousse with a view of the countryside